sugaryourcoffee/monitoring/monitoring.md

     $ vagrant init ubuntu/trusty64

 This will create a Vagrantfile with a basic configuration.
+We supplement the Vagrantfile as follows

+    config.vm.hostname = "nagios"
+    config.vm.network  = "forwarded_port", guest: 80, host: 4567
+    config.vm.network  = "private_network", ip: "192.168.100.100"
+    config.vm.provider "virtualbox" do |vb|
+      vb.memory = 2048
+      vb.cpus   = 2
+    end

+Note: The IP address 192.168.100 must not match with your local Network. vb.memory and vb.cpus you can change to what is possible with your machine.

 ## Create and start the box
 `vagrant up` is the command to create and start up the box.
 The first time